Tingenek/camel-marklogic-dhf-component/README.md

 Camel MarkLogic Component
 ==========================
-A component wrapping a small part of the MarkLogic 3.0 Java API Definitely a work in progress!
+A component wrapping a small part of the MarkLogic DHF 5.x Java API Definitely a work in progress!

-2016 MLawson (@tingenek).
+2020 MLawson (@tingenek).

 ### Build Instructions: